BriderMC/CASE/README.md

-CASE is a Minecraft **1.21.1 / NeoForge 21.1.248** modpack built around Create, Aeronautics, technology progression, custom recipes, and quests.
+CASE is a Minecraft **1.21.1 / NeoForge** modpack built around Create, Aeronautics, technology progression, custom recipes, and quests.

-Import the CurseForge ZIP into PrismLauncher with **Add Instance → Import**, or install the published pack through CurseForge.
+Import the CurseForge ZIP into PrismLauncher with **Add Instance → Import**, or install the published pack through CurseForge or Modrinth launchers.

 ## License and credits